sanger/global-git-hooks/README.md

 This will:
 - Create a new folder in your home directory, called .git-support
-- Copy git hook files and gitleaks config file under this new folder
+- Copy git hook files under this new folder
 - Set your global [git config core.hooksPath](https://git-scm.com/docs/git-config#Documentation/git-config.txt-corehooksPath) to point to this new subdirectory
-- Set a new git config setting hooks.gitleaks to true
-- Try to install [gitleaks](https://github.com/zricethezav/gitleaks) using homebrew.
-If you already have it installed that's OK

 ## What does it do?

 - Provides a way of setting up git hooks that work globally, across all your repos
-- Uses that pattern to run a pre-commit check using gitleaks, which scans all your modified files (staged and unstaged) for potential credential leaks
+- Uses that pattern to run a pre-commit check using [talisman](https://github.com/thoughtworks/talisman), which scans all your staged changes for potential credential leaks
 - It calls your local, repo-specific git hooks as well, and is compatible with Lefthook (doesn't use it, but doesn't break it either)